Amit-Thawait/amit-thawait.github.io/_posts/2017-03-27-custom-shipping-cost-for-stripe.md

 </p>

 The full callback URL should be something like `https://a06f1d8d.ngrok.io/stripe_payments/shipping_cost` which needs to be entered in callback field shown in the image.
+Here, as per rails convention, the above URL points to shipping_cost method of stripe_payments_controller.rb

-Even after resolving this issue, I was getting timeout issue because when I replaced my hard-coded shipping option with the dynamic one, my shipping callback was actually taking more than 10 seconds because I was making 2 API calls internally, one for easypost and one for taxjar to get the appropriate shipping amount along with tax.
+After resolving this issue and replacing my hard-coded shipping option with the dynamic one, I was getting request timeout issue again because, my shipping callback was actually taking more than 10 seconds (nearly 12 seconds) because I was making 2 API calls internally, one for easypost and one for taxjar to get the appropriate shipping amount along with tax which you can see in shipping_cost.rb gist I have attached above.

-I solved this is doing this just before Stripe::Order create call, there by preventing timeout of 10 seconds.
+I solved this by firing these two API calls just before Stripe::Order create call, there by preventing timeout of 10 seconds.

 Sample order_update json looks like this

 <script src="https://gist.github.com/Amit-Thawait/7b624343d2c5a13297049808e62d4126.js"></script>

 You need to note that all the amounts mentioned here are in lowest denomination i.e; cents.
 Hence you need to be careful about passing only integer values in all the amount fields.
-Passing a float value (which got passed in my case in the amount field of tax_items becuase of multiplication of a float percent value with the item amount value) will result in an error : <span class="text-red">Order creation failed while contacting the provider</span>.
+Passing a float value (which got passed in my case in the amount field of tax_items because of multiplication of a float percent value with the item amount value) will result in an error : <span class="text-red">Order creation failed while contacting the provider</span>.

+If you are facing issues related to Stripe custom shipping callback and this post didn't helped in solving one then post a comment and I will try to help you out or else write to stripe support at support@stripe.com explaining your issue and they will definitely get back to you.

+I would like thank Fred (from Stripe Support) who helped me to get this working and even following back with me each time I was struck.